Kaposvári Rákóczi FC

 Kaposvári Rákóczi FC is a football club in Kaposvár, Hungary.
-Their home stadium is Stadion Kaposvár Rákoczi.
+Their home stadium is Rákóczi Stadion.
 The team is named after Francis II Rákóczi, a Transylvanian prince and national hero and they are also often referred to be the nickname Somogyiak, referring to Somogy County, where the team plays.

 History

 1923–2003

 The team was formed on 15 August 1923 as the Rákóczi Sport Club by workers of the local Mezőgazdasági Ipari Részvénytársaság sugar factory.
 Though they originally played as amateurs, they played their first professional match against MÁV I. the following year.
 From this time forward the team would bounce back between the NB III and NB II.

 In 1941 the team awaited the arrival of István Avar, but his debut with the team was delayed by the second world war.
 After the war, the team really got going in 1960, where they won the NB III under the name Kaposvár Kinizsi.

 In 1970 the team took back its classic name, Rákóczi, but in 1971 they were relegated back to the NB III.
 They would put together a successful season afterward though, and return to NB II.
 At this time some good young talent joined from the team's youth organization, including Bőzsöny, Savanyó, and Hegedűs the goalkeeper, and in 1973 Imre Mathesz took the helm as head coach.
 The team would add more key players and would finish 3 points behind Szeged for second place and the right to enter NB I.

 The team's first NB I. match was played against Vasas SC before 22,000 fans at Rákóczi Stadion.
 The Somogyiak won the match 2–0, behind two goals from Győző Burcsa.
 By 2006, however, Burcsa left for Székesfehérvár and the team finished the 1975–1976 campaign in 13th place.
 In 1976–1977 they finished 14th and by the next season they were relegated with a 17th-place finish.
 They wouldn't have to wait long to return, however.
 They finished in 3rd place the following year in the NB II. and won it outright in 1979–1980 with a six-point lead over Szombathelyi Haladás.